canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/firefox-for-web-developers/firefox-for-web-developers.md

 ```

 ### From console to inspector and back ###
 The console also integrates with the other developer tools.
 This can be particularly useful when working with the inspector.
 Whatever is selected in the DOM list will automatically be assigned to a special variable called `$0`.
-Try typing `$0` into the command line and pressing Enter.
-If the `<h1>` element was selected in the inspector, you should see this:
+Right-click on the pahe heading and select **Inspect Element** again, then swith back to the console.
+Type `$0` into the command line then press Enter, and you should see this:

 ![The $0 special variable in the console](images/dollar_zero.png)